sekkigit/Home-Lab/README.md

 This is a bash script for an ubuntu server that automatically installs all the software needed for my "Home Lab" server.

+First, you need to edit ".var" (configure variables) then you need to start "init.sh".

 This script will:
    - Create an admin user for the server
    - Turn off the laptop lid (in case u use a laptop for your server)